Things To Do in Douro Valley: 3-Day Itinerary

 After lunch, head down to the Miradouro de São Domingos, for another glimpse of the Douro’s picturesque landscape and then drive towards the centre of Lamego.

-Morning Tour Map
+Day 1, Morning - Douro Valley Tour Map

 Ones you reach the old town, you can begin your tour at Lamego’s Cathedral.
 While it dates back to the 12th century, this church went through several updates through the years, so it’s a mix-and-match of architectural styles.
 The bell tower is Romanesque, the façade is Gothic, and the interior is mainly from the 18th century.
 Once inside, make sure to look up and admire the frescoed ceilings.